-To enable or disable the audition function and set its volume level, tap the speaker icon at the bottom of the screen.
-In the screen that appears, tap Auto to enable or disable it, and tap and drag the level slider up or down to set the volume level.
-Use the Sync and Warp buttons to audition samples and loops in time with your project.
-See Addenda > Updates in Force 3.0.2 for more information.
-Tap the speaker icon once more to hide the window.
+To adjust audition settings, tap the Audition icon at the bottom of the screen.
+In the screen that appears:

+Tap Auto to enable or disable automatic audition when a sound is selected.

+Tap and drag the level slider up or down to set the audition volume level.

+Tap Sync to enable or disable auditioning samples at the beginning of the next bar of the clip when playback is active.

+Tap Warp to enable or disable samples with an embedded tempo to be warped to the project tempo.
+Samples with no embedded tempo or externally-embedded tempo will not be affected by this setting.

+Tap the Audition icon once more to hide the window.